 Weight belts, pockets or harnesses will not be provided.
 Bring what you need and are practised using.

-The Red Sea is much more salty than other oceans so you’ll need another 1-2 kilos on top of whatever you use in salt water.
+The Red Sea is much more salty than other oceans as there are no/few rivers flowing into it, so you’ll need another 1-2 kilos on top of whatever you use in salt water.
 I’d recommend having this extra weight “as far forward” as possible – ideally in trim pockets behind your shoulders or in dedicated weight pockets attached to a cam band on the shoulder of your cylinder.